Glossary of Terms (categorized)

 - Life insurance in effect for a specified limited period if an insured dies within that period the beneficiary receives payment.
 If the insured survives the specified limited period, the beneficiary receives nothing.

 - Adjustable life insurance, under which premiums flex, protection adjusts, and the insurance company discloses expenses and other charges to the purchaser.

-- Contracts such as variable annuities or variable life insurance contain an element of risk for the policyholder depending on the performance of the seperate account backing the contract.
+- Contracts such as variable annuities or variable life insurance contain an element of risk for the policyholder depending on the performance of the separate account backing the contract.
 Generally, these contracts are products of the insurers but regulated by both state insurance departments and the federal government.